MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/3-exercise-build-data-menu-loops.md

 ## Check your work

-In this task, you'll run your application from the Integrated Terminal and verify that your `switch` statement is branching your code as intended.
-You'll also verify that the expected feedback messages are being displayed for each menu selection.
+In this task, you run your application from the Integrated Terminal and verify that your `switch` statement is branching your code as intended.
+You also verify that the expected feedback messages are being displayed for each menu selection.
 The exit criteria for your main menu loop will also be retested.

 1. If necessary, open Visual Studio Code's Integrated Terminal panel.